k3ssen/k3ssen.github.io/guide-vue-twig.md

 4. **v-models in your Symfony form**
 Automatically apply v-models to your Symfony forms.

+It is assumed that you have some experience with both Symfony and Vuejs.

 #### Project setup

 First things first: you need a symfony project with webpack installed and vue enabled: